inikishev/torchzero/readme.md

 ## Advanced optimization

-Certain modules, particularly line searches and gradient approximations require a closure, similar to L-BFGS in PyTorch.
+Certain modules such as line searches and trust regions require a closure, similar to L-BFGS in PyTorch.
 Also some modules require closure to accept an additional `backward` argument, refer to example below:

 ```python
 model = nn.Sequential(nn.Linear(10, 10), nn.ELU(), nn.Linear(10, 1))